 Two courses, both from Theme 1 or Theme 2 or Theme 3.

-PPD 358 Urban and Regional Economics, 4 units
+PPD 358 Urban and Regional Economics: 4 units (Fall Only)

-RED 362 Real Estate Fundamentals for Planning and Development, 4 units
+RED 362 Real Estate Fundamentals for Planning and Development: 4 units (Fall, Spring)

 FBE 400x: Introduction to Real Estate Finance and Development